jack-webb/reddit-submission-limiter/README.md

 # reddit-submission-limiter (RSL)
-Limits the number of submissions per user to a subreddit in a given timeframe.
+Limits the number of submissions per user to a subreddit in a given timeframe, by reporting, filtering and removing excess posts.
+Uses a rolling window to count posts in a specified number of hours, with adjustable thresholds.
 Uses PRAW and Redis.

 ### Requirements
 - A reddit user and accompanying script app with scopes for reporting and removing posts.
 See the [PRAW documentation](https://praw.readthedocs.io/en/latest/index.html) for details on this.